On this page

 Tracking and analytics should be part of your plan, with results regularly gathered and reported on.
 These insights can help a business redirect its campaign when certain elements aren’t working, ensuring success and boosting return on investment (ROI).

-Google Garage offers free training to help you build your web prescence, connect through email, get noticed with social media and more.
+- Google Garage offers free training to help you build your web presence, connect through email, get noticed with social media and more.

 Case Study: Building a business blog